Whether it be after boarding or even surgery, we get a lot of questions when pets return home after staying with us.

 Do I need to bring my own pet food?

 Wilmington Animal Healthcare Veterinary Hospital does provide food at no cost to you during your pet's stay.
-For our kitty boarders, we feed Science Diet Feline Optimal Care, and for our canine friends, we feed Science Diet Intestinal Low Fat.
+For our kitty boarders, we feed Science Diet Feline Optimal Care, and for our canine friends, we feed a sensitive stomach diet.

 If your pet is known to get GI upset with food changes, or if your pet is on a prescription diet or canned diet, please bring food with you.